Avraham Gombiner

 He is known to scholars of Judaism for his Magen Avraham commentary on the Orach Chayim section of Rabbi Joseph Karo's Shulchan Aruch, which he began writing in 1665 and finished in 1671.
-His brother Yehudah traveled in 1673 to Amsterdam to print the work, but did not have the needed funds, and died on the journey.
+His brother Yehudah traveled in 1673 to Amsterdam to print the work but did not have the needed funds and died on the journey.
 It was not published until 1692 by Shabbethai Bass in Dyhernfurth after Rabbi Gombiner's death.
 His son Chaim wrote in the preface to the work that his father was frequently sick and suffered pain and discomfort.

 Works

-His most important work was Magen Avraham, a commentary on Shulchan Aruch, Orach Hayyim.
+He wrote Magen Avraham, one of the two most important commentaries on Shulchan Aruch, Orach Hayyim.
 It is not to be confused with works by the same title by Abraham Farissol and Avraham the magid of Trisk.

-He also wrote Zayit Ra'anan, a commentary on the popular midrashic collection Yalkut Shimoni.

-He also authored a commentary to the works of the Tosefta on the section of Nezikin in the Talmud, published by his grandson together with the work by R. Abraham's son-in-law Moshe Yekutiel Kaufman, Lehem Hapanim (1732).
+He also wrote Zayit Ra'anan, a commentary on the midrashic collection Yalkut Shimoni, and a commentary to the works of the Tosefta on the section of Nezikin in the Talmud, published by his grandson together with the work by Gombiner's son-in-law Moshe Yekutiel Kaufman, Lehem Hapanim (1732).

 He wrote a commentary on the Torah entitled Shemen Sason, but much of it has been lost.